xero/lvthn/docs/SERPENT_REFERENCE.md

 ### 5.3 Key Loading and Endianness

-mipher uses **AES-submission byte ordering**, which is the format used by Ross Anderson's original AES candidate submission (floppy1/floppy4).
+leviathan uses **AES-submission byte ordering**, which is the format used by Ross Anderson's original AES candidate submission (floppy1/floppy4).
 This differs from NESSIE byte ordering (big-endian per-word).